Devostated/InceptionCam/README.md

 # Inception-Cam
-An HLAE tool to create inception cam transitions.
+A HLAE tool to create inception cam transitions.

 ## Usage
 * Record and save the first campath